What is the role of filled sand bags?

 The effectiveness of a sandbag sack depends on a few factors:

-- Filler amount: The amount of sand you put in the bag will also affect effectiveness.
-An only half-full bag will not be as effective as one that is full.
+- Filler amount: The sand in the bag will also affect effectiveness.
+A half-full bag will not be as effective as a full bag.

 - Type of filler: The type of sand you use will also play a role in the effectiveness of the bag.
-Play sand, for example, is not going to be as effective as river sand.
+Play sand, for example, will not be as effective as river sand.

 Learn more: Are sandbag sacks effective?